 All employees and contract workers under Rössing Uranium's employment should possess the necessary knowledge and competence to carry out their delegated tasks in compliance with Rössing Uranium's HSE management system, especially those appointed to tasks that have the potential to cause significant environmental damage.
 Both Environmental Coordinators and the Health and Environment (H&E) officers will identify training requirements for the various departments and work areas and undertake training of employees and contract workers in the respective areas.
 A generic Induction Training Course is delivered to all new employees, which deals with overarching health, safety, and environmental issues on the Rössing Uranium premises.
-Task-specific training can take place in the various departments and sections on an ad hoc basis.
-Records of all training courses are to be kept on the HSE management system register.
+Task-specific training courses are to be kept on the HSE management system register.